 Confused about how to use the words ‘make’ and ‘do’ in English?
 No problem!
-In this study guide, we will teach you 140+ collocations and phrasal verbs to demonstrate the difference between make and do with native English examples.
+In this study guide, we will show you 140+ expressions and examples to demonstrate the practical differences between make vs. do.
 Ready?
 Let’s jump in!

 Make or do? – that is the question!
 These two short words are famous for confusing learners of English.
 Most errors appear where there are differences in how and when ‘make’ and ‘do’ are used in English vs. your native language.
-Let’s look at some basic theory to understand the general meaning of ‘make’ and ‘do’ in English.
+Let’s look at some basic theory to understand the general meaning of ‘make’ vs. ‘do’ in English.

 How to use MAKE